jtarchie/site/resume/index.pdf.md

 ## What I am looking for

+* Build a better product for the customer.
-* Leadership role to help and mentor product, design, and engineering together, while being able to be Individual Contributor.
+* Leadership role to help and mentor product, design, and engineering together, while reaming an Individual Contributor.
 * Engage in hiring practices to ensure both company and employee have happiness.
-* Build a better product for the customer.

 # Professional Experience

 ## Move, Inc - *Senior Staff Engineer* - __9/2021-Present__

-Work in progress.
+Working with a brand new team, which is responsible for unifying the user identity system.
+The challenge is working across many different products for enablement.

 ## Shopify - *Senior Staff Developer* - __3/2021-7/2021__